 Face Value of Share Certificate:

 The face value or nominal value of shares mentioned on the share certificate must be as per the Memorandum of Association as well as the Articles of Association of the Company.
 Also, Shares of a company not listed on any stock exchange can have a nominal value of Rs.1, or Rs.10, or Rs.100 or Rs.1000 as per the requirements of the promoters.
 Shares listed on any stock exchange but not in DEMAT form should have a face value of Rs.10.

 - In case of Incorporation: Within a period of 2 (Two) Month from the date of Incorporation to the subscriber of Memorandum.

-- In case of Transfer: With in a period of 1 (One) Month from the date of receipt of instrument of Transfer by the Company
+- In case of Transfer: Within a period of 1 (One) Month from the date of receipt of the instrument of Transfer by the Company

-- Name of Company, CIN of Company and Registered Office Address of the Company
+- Name of Company, CIN of Company also the Registered Office Address of the Company

 - Name of Member